-The Maasai Mara is perfect for spotting the Big Five.
-The park is 1700 Km in size and borders the Serengeti Plains with two large rivers flowing through it: the Talek and the famous Mara.
-It is the ideal habitat for a large number of herbivores, which makes the park more attractive for hungry predators such as lions, leopards, cheetahs, hyenas, and jackals that can easily be found here.
-The unpaved roads in the park are easy to drive in the dry season but in need of a four-wheel-drive car and excellent driving skills in the rainy season.
+The crème de la crème of safari, the cream of the crop.
+The most famous park, the Masai Mara, lends itself perfectly to spotting the big five.
+The park is 1700 km2 and borders the Serengeti plain.
+Two mighty rivers flow through the Masai Mara park: the Talek and the famous Mara.
+This is the ideal habitat for a large number of herbivores, which in turn makes the Masai Mara more attractive to hungry predators: lions, leopards, cheetahs, hyenas and jackals can often be easily crossed off here.
+The unpaved roads in the park are good to drive on in the dry season.
+In the rainy season you need a four-wheel drive vehicle and excellent driving skills.

 THE GREAT MIGRATION

-Are you going to the Maasai Mara in July or August?
-During this period, the park is filled with life, not only by groups of excited tourists in their safari cars but also, millions of wildebeests, zebras, and other herbivores migrating through the green plains in search of food.
-The animals migrate from Tanzania during the dry period across the border to the Maasai Mara.
-At that time, the dry Serengeti cannot beat the green, luscious Maasai Mara grass plains.
-When the rainy season in Tanzania starts again, the wild beasts retreat to the south, crossing the Mara River.
-Hungry crocodiles lurk, resulting in a herbivore massacre.
-If you’re intrigued by action, make sure to be in the Maasai Mara around this time and experience a kill up close.
+Are you going to the Masai Mara in July or August?
+In this period it is very cozy in the park.
+Not only because of the flocks of clucking tourists in safari cars, but also the animals are plentiful.
+Millions of wildebeest, zebra and other herbivores migrate through the green area in search of food.
+During the dry season the animals hobble from Tanzania across the border to the Masai Mara.
+The drier Serengeti cannot beat the green, juicy Masai Mara grass plains at that time.
+When the rainy season starts again in Tanzania, the wildebeests migrate back south, having to cross the Mara River.
+Hungry crocodiles lurk resulting in a herbivore bloodbath and satisfied, filled crocodile stomachs.
+Do you like a bit of action?
+Then make sure you are in the Masai Mara around this time and can witness a kill up close.

 A LUXURY LODGE OR CAMPING IN THE MIDDLE OF THE PARK?

 There are numerous accommodations around and in the Masai Mara.
-If you want to experience the park true Charlie’s Travels style, make sure to camp in the park!
-We’ll arrange everything for you, from the ranger to the chef and with some luck, you’ll sleep under the magical clearest starry sky for the evening.
+If you want to do things a little differently: camp with our camping gear in the middle of the park!
+We’ll arrange rangers who can handle a spear for you, a chef who prepares the most delicious meals and with a bit of luck you’ll get the clearest starry sky for free.